curl/everything-curl/usingcurl/verbose/trace.md

     $ curl --trace dump http://example.com

-When completed, there's a 'dump' file that can turn out pretty sizable.
+When completed, there is a 'dump' file that can turn out pretty sizable.
 In this case, the 15 first lines of the dump file looks like:

     == Info: Rebuilt URL to: http://example.com/